-Bank of Maharashtra has been offering this scheme since 1984 and has kept abreast with the amendments in the scheme, incorporating the new guidelines as per the Public Provident Fund (Amendment) Scheme of 2011.
+Bank of Maharashtra has been offering this scheme since 1984 and has kept abreast with the amendments in the scheme, incorporating the new guidelines as per the PPF (Amendment) Scheme of 2011.

 How to open a Bank of Maharashtra PPF Account?